HugoRibeiro38/Pulse-Connect/frontend/README.md

 cp .env
 ```

-4. Edit the .env file and provide the necessary configuration values.
+4. Edit the .env file and provide the necessary configuration values(look into .env.example).

 ```bash
 pnpm run dev